Exxon Is Losing the Energy Transition

 - Mighty Earth: ArcelorMittal’s New Carbon-Neutral Commitment Could Catalyze Steel

-- Greentech Media: How to Slash the Industrial Emissions that are Heating the Planet
+- Greentech Media: How to Slash the Industrial Emissions That Are Heating the Planet

 - Greentech Media: The Building Industry Gets Serious About Embodied Carbon

-- Columbia Center on Energy Policy : Low-carbon heat solutions for heavy industry
+- Columbia Center on Energy Policy: Low-Carbon Heat Solutions for Heavy Industry

 - A Matter of Degrees podcast with Leah Stokes and Katharine Wilkinson